How Many Protons Does Hg Have

 Common Misconceptions

-• Confusing Atomic Number and Mass Number: It's important to distinguish between the atomic number and the mass number.
+• Confusing Atomic Number and Mass Number: you'll want to distinguish between the atomic number and the mass number.
 The atomic number is the number of protons, while the mass number is the total number of protons and neutrons in the nucleus.

 • Thinking Protons Are the Only Important Particle: While protons define the element, neutrons and electrons also play crucial roles in determining the properties of the atom.
 Neutrons affect the mass and stability of the nucleus, while electrons determine how the atom interacts with other atoms.